How to Find a Fantastic Packaging Designer

 Melena was introduced to Danielle through a mutual acquaintance and was impressed with the quality of her work.
 When Melena decided to rebrand her business, she knew that Danielle was someone she wanted on her team.

 “I wanted someone that was affordable.
 That’s what everyone wants, right?
 But more importantly, I wanted someone who would be able to bring my vision to life in an efficient and timely manner.
 Someone who gets my brand and style, and could anticipate my desires in those moments when I have trouble articulating what I want.

 Take my custom client boxes, for instance.
 I didn’t have a clear and concise design in my mind, but Danielle knew my style and was able to deliver a design that I fell in love with.
 That’s the mark of an exceptional packaging designer.”

 But Danielle’s design skills weren’t the only thing that mattered to Melena.
 She knew she valued a good, solid, working relationship,

 “I wanted someone I could mesh well with.
 Let’s face it, not all personalities work well together.
 I am thankful that Danielle and I have a great working relationship.
 We have worked together on just about every aspect of my branding and I have also provided photography for her branding and personal life.

-This partnership has been a good fit.
 I look forward to collaborating on future projects to take our brands to higher heights.”